MicrosoftDocs/learn/learn-pr/azure/test-bicep-code-using-github-actions/includes/2-understand-workflow-jobs.md

 ## Control the sequence of jobs

-By default, the jobs run in parallel.
 You can add dependencies between the jobs to change the order.

-Continuing the previous example, imagine that you want to run both of your deployments in parallel, like this:
+Continuing the previous example, you probably want to validate your code before running both of your deployments in parallel, like this:

 :::image type="content" source="../media/2-jobs-dependson.png" alt-text="Diagram that shows a workflow with a Validate job, a Deploy U S job, and a Deploy Europe job, with the two deployment jobs running in parallel." border="false":::